Feral-Lang/Book/src/std/3-std-strings.md

 The **str** module defines member functions for the native `string` type and other string manipulation related functions.
 The functions available natively in the language can be consulted [here](/13-core-functions.html#string).

 A `string` is a sequence of characters.
-There is no character type in **Feral** and so are represented are one character strings.
+There is no character type in **Feral** and so are represented as one character strings.

 All the given examples assume the following imports:
 ```